Research Options for Space Enterprise Technologies (ROSET)

 TETRAS Indefinite Delivery/Indefinite Quantity (IDIQ) Multiple Award Contract Recompete

-The Department of Defense, specifically the Department of the Air Force, is seeking responses for the TETRAS Indefinite Delivery/Indefinite Quantity (IDIQ) Multiple Award Contract Recompete, aimed at enhancing research and development in test and evaluation technologies for ranges, armaments, and spectrum.
-This procurement is focused on gathering information to support the development of advanced technologies that are critical for national defense and military operations.
-The place of performance for this contract will be in Middleton, Florida, and interested parties can reach out to primary contact Zachary Schultz at Zachary.Schultz.7@us.af.mil or by phone at 850-882-0206, or secondary contact Steven Fletcher at steven.fletcher.21@us.af.mil or 478-919-4560 for further details.
+The Department of Defense, specifically the Department of the Air Force, is seeking sources for the TETRAS Indefinite Delivery/Indefinite Quantity (IDIQ) Multiple Award Contract Recompete.
+This procurement aims to support research and development in the physical, engineering, and life sciences, excluding nanotechnology and biotechnology, under NAICS code 541715.
+The services will be performed in Middleton, Florida, and are crucial for advancing national defense capabilities through experimental development.
+Interested parties can reach out to Zachary Schultz at Zachary.Schultz.7@us.af.mil or 850-882-0206, or Steven Fletcher at steven.fletcher.21@us.af.mil or 478-919-4560 for further information.

 FreeSol Broad Agency Annoucement